eppye-bots/wiki_for_rtd/guide-for-botsmonitor/index.rst

 ======================

 .. note::
-    The :doc:`tutorial<../quick-start-guide/index>` contains some detailed information and screen-shots of bots-monitor.
+    See also The :doc:`Quick Start Guide<../quick-start-guide/index>` (includes screen-shots of bots-monitor).

 **Menu in bots-monitor**